eigenhombre/i3d3/README.md

 - Minimal visual noise
 - Histogram / bar graphs based on provided array of bin heights
-    - Display X and Y axes
+    - Display X and Y axes, with labels
+    - Set color, transparency of histogram
+    - Multiple histograms per plot
     - Show X and Y axis labels
     - Single or multiple plots per page, of various sizes
+    - Add rectangular highlights to X-ranges underneath histograms
     - Draw horizontal, vertical and other lines on top of plot
-    - Add rectangular regions on top of plot
     - Add text to plot in either data or display units
 - Scatter / line plots
     - Multiple data sets per page in different colors/widths